meikenofdarth/Financial-Management-System/README.md

 FinCore is a robust, persistent Banking Web Application developed using Java and Spring Boot.
 It simulates core financial operations including customer registration, account management (Savings and Current), fund transfers, and algorithmic loan processing.

 The primary engineering goal of this project was to establish a rigorous software testing environment.
-The project employs **Mutation Testing** (utilizing PITest) as the primary metric for quality assurance, aiming to create a test suite capable of detecting logic faults, boundary errors, and persistence failures.
+The project employs **Mutation Testing** (utilizing PITest) as the primary metric for quality assurance, while also incorporating **Security Bypass Testing** and **Audit Logging** to simulate real-world intrusion detection scenarios.

 ## System Architecture